-The fourth year of the series to honor the nation’s First Ladies continued with the release of the Jane Pierce First Spouse Gold Coin.
+The fourth year of the series to honor the nation’s First Ladies continued with the release of the Jane Pierce First Spouse Gold Coin (Buy on eBay).
 The coin represented the fifteenth issue of the series overall.
 Jane Pierce was the wife of President Franklin Pierce and was First Lady from 1853-1857.

 After an extended period of lackluster sales, the First Spouse Gold Coins seemed to be finding renewed interest from collectors.
 This may have been attributable to the increased market price for gold, which put more focus on gold coins and the higher secondary market prices for some of the sold out low mintage issues of the series.

 The Jane Pierce Gold Coin features her portrait on the obverse, as designed by Donna Weaver and sculpted by Don Everhart.
 Inscriptions include “Jane Pierce”, the order of the Presidency “14th”, the years spent as First Spouse “1853-1857”, “Liberty”, the motto “In God We Trust”, and the date of issue and mint mark.

 The reverse of the coin includes a scene of Jane Pierce seated in the visitor’s gallery of the U.S. Capitol Building.
 She is known for listening to the Senate debates on the issue of slavery.
 Reverse inscriptions encircling the scene read “United States of America”, “E Pluribus Unum”, “$10”, and “1/2 oz. .999 Fine Gold”.
 The reverse was designed by Donna Weaver and sculpted by Charles Vickers.